 Bicycling in Washington, DC

-Capital Bikeshare has been offering bicycles as an alternative to other modes of travel in the DC region since its launch in September 2010.
-For a reasonable price, members get access to over 1,600 well-maintained bicycles located at over 180+ stations in the District, Arlington, Alexandria and Montgomery County, 24 hours a day—to make all your quick trips around town.
+Capital Bikeshare has been offering bicycles as an alternative to other modes of travel in the DC region since September 2010.
+For a reasonable price, members can access over 3000 well-maintained bicycles located at nearly 350 stations in the District, Arlington, Alexandria and Montgomery County, 24 hours a day—to make all your quick trips around town.
 Memberships are available for 24 hours, 3 days, 1 month or 1 year, and once purchased, the first 30 minutes of any ride are free.
 For more details about how the program works, the fee schedule and a map of stations, visit, capitalbikeshare.com.

 Bike Lanes and Trails

-The District currently has more than 57 miles of marked bike lanes within the District and installed its first separated counterflow bike lane on 15th Street, NW.
+The District currently has more than 69 miles of marked bike lanes within the District and has installed separated bike lanes on 15th Street, NW, 1st St. NE, 6th St. NE, L St NW and M St. NW.
 The Capital Crescent, Rock Creek, and Metropolitan Branch trails all run through the District, and numerous other trails radiate from the city into surrounding counties.

-DDOT is painting many bike lanes green in "conflict zones" around the city to improve visibility of both the bike lanes and the cyclists.
-This safety measure has been proven to increase vehicle yielding behavior and is just another method increasing biking visibility around the District.
+DDOT has painted many bike lanes green in "conflict zones" around the city to improve visibility of both the bike lanes and the cyclists.
+This safety measure has been proven to increase vehicle-yielding behavior and is just another method of increasing biking visibility around the District.

-This new, separated bike lane is designed to give bicyclists extra protection from cars and prevent vehicles from illegally parking in the lanes.
-The lane will have a painted buffer zone with flexible bollards to separate it from motor vehicle lanes.
-Motorists and cyclists can check out how to use the lane with this diagram of an L Street intersection.
+This separated bike lane is designed to give bicyclists extra protection from cars and prevent vehicles from illegally parking in the lanes.
+The lanes have painted buffer zones with flexible bollards to separate them from motor vehicle lanes.

 Trails and bicycle lanes are available to view on both printed and web-based interactive maps.
 To order a printed map, visit Commuter Page.com.
 If you would like bike maps in bulk, please email goDCgo at email@example.com. goDCgo’s interactive map is another great resource for planning your bike route in the District.
 Simply enter the point of origin and/or destination, check the boxes next to bike lanes and trails, and all cycling route options will appear (denoted by colored lines on the map).